danfmaia/CodeQuery-API/docs/prompts.md

 Query the relevant file(s) in order to perform this task.

 Query the relevant file(s) in order to implement this.

+Query the relevant file(s) in order to resolve this issue.
 ```

 ```